gruns/ImmortalDB/README.md

   5. Doesn't vandalize performance or the user experience.
-For example, Evercookie's CSS History Knocking can beget a deluge of background HTTP requests, and loading Silverlight or Flash can thrash the user's disk or raise unsought permission modals.
+For example, Evercookie's CSS History Knocking can beget a deluge of background HTTP requests, and loading Silverlight or Flash can raise unsought permission modals or thrash the user's disk.

-### How IronDB works
+### How IronDB works.

 When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and